davidaparicio/labshock/README.md

 ## :yellow_square: Getting Started

-[Labshock](https://github.com/zakharb/labshock) is the ICS Lab for learning & testing OT SIEM solutions.
+[Labshock](https://github.com/zakharb/labshock) is the Virtual Lab for learning ICS.
 It provides a versatile platform for both educational purposes and advanced OT SIEM testing.
 The lab is designed to emulate real-world ICS environments, allowing you to simulate multivendor PLC setups, configure SCADA systems & create Detection and Response strategies.
 The main purpose of Labshock is multi OT SIEM testing, enabling simultaneous evaluation of different SIEM solutions in real time.

 Labshock is designed to provide a hands-on environment for:
 - configuring PLC